JonKing93/DASH/Tutorials/ensembleMetadata/intro.md

 #### Example 2: Proxy System Models

-A common task in paleoclimate data assimilation is applying a proxy system model (PSM) to a state vector ensemble in order to generate proxy estimates for the ensemble.
+A common task in paleoclimate data assimilation is applying a proxy system model (PSM) to a state vector ensemble in order to generate proxy estimates.
 When doing so, you want to ensure that the PSM receives the correct climate variables as inputs.
 PSMs are typically for a specific proxy site, so you will often want find the climate points closest to the proxy site to use as PSM inputs.
-Finally, some proxy sites have a known seasonality, so you may want to use time steps from a particular season as the inputs to a PSM.
+Finally, some proxy sites have a known seasonality, so you may want to use time steps from a specific season as the inputs to a PSM.
 You can use the ensembleMetadata module to find state vector elements that correspond to specific variables, spatial coordinates, and time steps.

 #### Example 3: Evolving Priors